rgdd/ctor/proposals/threat-model.md

 	4. Tor relay <-> CT log
 9. Access to a Tor Browser zero-day which allows loading, executing and escalating privileges.
+10. Inspect any Tor relay's configuration, e.g., how much memory is available.

 Capabilities (7) and (8) include _roving_, which means that the attacker chooses an optimal fraction during each epoch _adaptively_.
 These capabilities may also